eriklievaart/antastic/README.txt

 Use the script menu item to create and run scripts interactively.

 # ant home
-If ant home is configured (can be done in the gui), then that ant instalation will be used.
+If ant home is configured (can be done in the gui), then that ant installation will be used.
 Antastic uses /usr/bin/ant by default.

 # Config files